Frequently Asked Questions

 Do the fowldyr gods give blessings to humans?

 However, this doesn't mean that the fowldyr gods never aid humans.
-There have been many instances in Tyrth's long history where the gods have stepped in to help prevent catastrophe - and these instances have become the stuff of legend.
-Because of the miracles that the fowldyr gods have performed to keep the world in balance, many humans have a deep reverence for the fowldyr gods.
+There have been many instances in Tyrth's long history where the fowldyr gods have stepped in to help prevent catastrophe - such as the story of the Fall Whale & the Arcane Prison.
+The fowldyr gods protect the inhabitants of Tyrth if there is a major threat to life on the planet, so many humans have a deep reverence for the fowldyr gods.
 Just don't expect any personal favors from the gods.

 Do fowldyr have genitalia?